cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/To-do list n Training Notes.md

 Implement the following:
 - hyperparameter optimization (learn to automate this process eventually)
 - compare results to baseline performance (ARIMA, random walk simulation)
+- multiply log-diff by 100 to get % change

 OG Scores from paper:
     Model  Train RMSE  Test RMSE